Kane County, Illinois Attorneys for Allocation of Debt

 Classifying which debts are eligible for division in a divorce is the first step.
 The next step is to decide how that debt will be repaid and by whom.
 While both parties may share liability for a certain debt, it is often advisable to make an arrangement in which each party retains liability for debts that are in their names.
 This is a preferred arrangement because doing so makes each party responsible for their own credit report and does not allow one party's credit to be penalized if the other party fails to pay in a timely manner.

-If you are considering filing for divorce or your divorce proceedings have already begun, contact Shaw Sanders, P.C. by calling 630-584-5550 to schedule a free consultation.
-We will examine the financial circumstances of your divorce and discuss your options for dividing your marital debt.
-Our firm works with clients throughout Kane, Kendall, DeKalb, and DuPage Counties including St. Charles, Geneva, Aurora, Batavia, Wheaton, Yorkville, Elgin, DeKalb, and the surrounding areas.
+If you are considering filing for divorce or your divorce proceedings have already begun, reach out to Shaw Sanders, P.C. by calling 630-584-5550 to set up a free initial consultation.
+Our St. Charles divorce attorneys can examine the financial circumstances of your divorce and discuss your options for dividing your marital debt.
+Our firm works with clients throughout Kane, Kendall, DeKalb, and DuPage Counties.

 Contact Us